 - Standalone: Do not include plat-* directories as frozen code, and also on some platforms they can also contain code that fails to import without error.

 - Standalone: Added missing implicit dependency needed for newer numpy versions.

 Added support for MSYS2 based Python on Windows.

-Added support for Python flag -OO, which allows to remove doc strings.
+Added support for Python flag --python flag=-OO, which allows to remove doc strings.